Woman charged with murder after shooting homeless woman while walking dog

 They said she would typically sleep in front of a church located in the same shopping center as the Food Town.
 An employee who works at a store in the area described Citizen as "sweet."

-Fesus is currently in custody and is expected to make a court appearance Monday afternoon.
+Fesus is currently in custody.
+She made a court appearance Monday afternoon and her bond was set at $75,000.